hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/xou_model.rst

     \frac{e^{\tilde{a}^*}+c_b}{F(\tilde{a}^*)}\geq\frac{b^{\xi*}-c_s}{F(b^{\xi*})}

-In case any of the conditions are not met - re-entering the market is deemed not optimal it would be advised to exit at the optimal liquidation price without re-entering in the case when the investor had already entered the market beforehand, or don't enter the market at all in the case when he or she starts with a zero position.
+In case any of the conditions are not met - re-entering the market is deemed not optimal.
+It would be advised to exit at the optimal liquidation price without re-entering in the case when the investor had already entered the market beforehand, or don't enter the market at all in the case when he or she starts with a zero position.